COVID-19 crisis: As PM Modi hold talks with CMs, Delhi govt claims zero fatalities in 24 hours

 8 unusual symptoms of coronavirus to watch out for

-In Maharashtra, the number of COVID-19 cases have breached the 22,000-mark, highest in the country.
+In Maharashtra, the number of COVID-19 cases has breached the 22,000-mark, highest in the country.

-Meawhile, Prime Minister Narendra Modi is holding the fifth video-conference on tackling the COVID-19 outbreak with the chief ministers.
+Meanwhile, Prime Minister Narendra Modi is holding the fifth video-conference on tackling the COVID-19 outbreak with the chief ministers.
 The meeting is underway.

 This is the fifth meeting that the Prime Minister is holding with the CMs since the lockdown was announced.
-According to reports, some Chief Ministers has sought for an extension of the lockdown.
+According to reports, some Chief Ministers has sought an extension of the lockdown.

 COVID-19 crisis: Maharashtra govt allows migrant workers walk home on humanitarian grounds